-Biden, like Warren, promises teacher as education secretary
+Biden, Harris join Warren to promise teacher as ed secretary

 DeVos has long been among Democrats’ favorite targets in Trump’s Cabinet.
 Hailing from a wealthy family of conservative activists, she has spent decades advocating for an expansion of charter schools and taxpayer-financed vouchers for private schools.
 She had no previous professional education experience.

-Yet the challenge for Democratic presidential candidates is how to stand out, beyond hammering Trump and DeVos, as they vie for support from the influential NEA and its 3 million members, a roster that makes it the nation’s largest union.
+Yet beyond hammering Trump and DeVos, the challenge for Democratic presidential candidates is how to stand out as they vie for support from the influential NEA and its 3 million members, a roster that makes it the nation’s largest union.

 Warren and New York Bill de Blasio took aim at high stakes testing.
 Biden and Vermont Sen. Bernie Sanders touted their promise to triple federal funding for Title I schools, campuses that are identified as having students with economic and social challenges.

 Washington Gov. Jay Inslee noted he’s won pay raises for educators in his state.
+Harris talked up her sweeping teacher pay raise proposal and her pledge to take executive action on gun restrictions if Congress doesn’t act in the first 100 days of a Harris administration.

 Ohio Rep. Tim Ryan and Minnesota Sen. Amy Klobuchar emphasized that their national infrastructure priorities include massive investments in public schools.

-Julian Castro, who served as housing secretary under President Barack Obama, noted his work expanding affordable housing, describing the approach as a key to reducing de-facto segregation in public schools.
+Julián Castro, who served as housing secretary under President Barack Obama, noted his work expanding affordable housing, describing the approach as a key to reducing de-facto segregation in public schools.

 Perhaps the most obvious deviation came on charter schools, campuses that are financed with tax dollars but typically left free from the management of traditional public school systems.